mhmdqds/smart-web-app/README.md

-# smart-web-app
+# smart web
-smart web app
+SmartWeb excels at custom design and front end development.
+We love taking on challenging projects that require full-on content strategy, thoughtful design, demanding development, and ongoing marketing.